parastooAflaki/Seq2Seq-chatbot-with-attention/README.md

 ## Introduction

 This Chatbot is a TensorFlow implementation of Seq2Seq Mode.
-It make use of a attention based seq2seq model RNN.
+It makes use of an attention-based seq2seq RNN model.

 Encoder architecture: Stacked Bidirection LSTM with 400 nodes